Musicals101.com

 Although Broadway audiences took increasing pride in homegrown musical shows, in the early 1900s a European import became the biggest cultural phenomenon since H.M.S.
 Pinafore -- an extraordinary fate, considering that this show's original Viennese producers expected it to fail.

-In 1905, unknown Hungarian composer Franz Lehár convinced Vienna's prestigious Theatre An der Wein to premiere his new operetta Die Lustige Witwe.
+In 1905, Hungarian composer Franz Lehar convinced Vienna's prestigious Theatre An der Wein to premiere his new operetta Die Lustige Witwe.
 With librettists Victor Leon and Leo Stein, Lehar had created a seamlessly integrated musical masterpiece, with every number and bit of dialogue contributing something crucial.
 This melodic and amusing tale of a rich young widow re-igniting a lost love with a playboy nobleman was not getting a first class production.
 Uncertain producers used left-over sets and costumes to minimize their losses, but the public soon embraced the show.
 Only when the show reached its 300th performance did the producers finally invest in a lavish new production.

 Die Lustige Witwe was translated into more than a dozen languages as it waltzed its way to every theatrical corner of the world.
 And its success kept confounding the experts.
 London producer George Edwardes was surprised when his staging of The Merry Widow (1907 - 718) became a runaway hit.

-Though not immediately recognized as such, it was the beginning of a new wave of modern operettas in which the waltz was used for romantic, psychological purposes, and danced as much as sung. . .
-Lehar's melodic gifts were prodigious, and he had a penchant for sweepingly romantic phrases which at once define his era.
+"Though not immediately recognized as such, it was the beginning of a new wave of modern operettas in which the waltz was used for romantic, psychological purposes, and danced as much as sung. . .
+Lehar's melodic gifts were prodigious, and he had a penchant for sweepingly romantic phrases which at once define his era."

 - Richard Traubner, Operetta: A Theatrical History (Garden City, NY: Doubleday & Co., 1983), p.
 243.

-The first Broadway production of The Merry Widow at The New Amsterdam Theatre (1907 - 416) delighted Americans with its romance and refined sensuality.
+The first Broadway production of The Merry Widow at The New Amsterdam Theatre (1907 - 416 performances) delighted Americans with its romance and refined sensuality.
 When the dashing Donald Brian whirled Ethel Jackson around the stage in what became known as "The Merry Widow Waltz" ("I Love You So"), they ignited a cultural firestorm.
 Several companies toured the USA, a full length parody version ran profitably in New York, and the waltz itself was heard everywhere.

 All sorts of unauthorized products tried to cash in on the show, releasing "Merry Widow" hats, cigars and corsets.

-The Merry Widow could not have waltzed across the world's stages at a more propitious time.
+"The Merry Widow could not have waltzed across the world's stages at a more propitious time.
 It came as close to being the perfect turn-of-the-century stage piece as anyone could have hoped. . .
 What mattered was the story, the attitudes underlying that story, and, most of all, Lehar's meltingly beautiful melodies.
 More than anything else, the music carried the day -- as it still does in any revival -- and almost assuredly would have triumphed attached to any tale.
 The libretto, accompanied by a lesser score, also might have succeeded, though not as rapturously. . .
-The totality was irresistible.
+The totality was irresistible."

 - Gerald Bordman, American Operetta: From H.M.S.
 Pinafore to Sweeney Todd (New York: Oxford University Press, 1981), pp. 74-75.

-Lehar's success set off a new international craze for romantic Viennese operettas, including Leo Fall's The Dollar Princess (1909 - 288) and Oskar Strauss' The Chocolate Soldier (1909 - 296).
+Lehar's success set off a new international craze for romantic Viennese operettas, including Leo Fall's The Dollar Princess (1909 - 288 performances) and Oskar Strauss' The Chocolate Soldier (1909 - 296 performances).
 These works did well on both sides of the Atlantic right up to the onset of World War I, but no other work quite equaled the lasting popularity of The Merry Widow, which continued to have long-running revivals through the 1940s.
-(You can learn more about this landmark hit in our special feature, The Merry Widow 101.)

 As the new century revved up, Broadway balanced the influence of European works by developing fresh theatrical trends.
 From African-American rhythms to "the glorification of the American girl," there was fresh excitement brewing on the street that (thanks to the invention of electric light) was coming to be known as "the Great White Way."

-Next: 1900s III - Black Musicals & the Follies
+Next: 1900s III - Black Musicals & The Follies